Last updated: March 2026

 What to Do If Your House Won't Appraise in Florida

-If your Florida home appraises below the contract price, you have 5 options: renegotiate the price, challenge the appraisal with a Reconsideration of Value (ROV), have the buyer cover the gap with cash, find a new buyer, or sell to a cash buyer who doesn't need an appraisal at all.
-Cash sales eliminate appraisal risk entirely.
+If your Florida home appraises below the contract price, you have 5 options: renegotiate the price, challenge the appraisal with a Reconsideration of Value (ROV), have the buyer cover the gap with cash, find a new buyer, or sell to a cash buyer who does not need a lender appraisal to close.
+A cash sale removes the lender appraisal condition, but the buyer still reviews value, repairs, title, and closing costs.

 1. Why Florida Homes Fail to Appraise